11cafe/comfyui-workspace-manager/README.md

 It is recommended to do git clone than downloading zip folder, because you can get latest updates by `git pull`!

 ## Features
-‼️ **Avoid using multi browser tab** with this extension for now since it may use old versions to overwrite your workflows.
-Make sure you only have one tab opening ComfyUI (127.0.0.1:8188).
-We will have a fundamental fix for this problem in a week
 ### v1.7 preview (beta testing)
 open workflow in new tab, 1click model install from civitai, view image gen metadata in gallery (prompt, sampler, models used)